-The company has an extensive pipeline of future work and the directors are confident that the company will continue to be profitable in the forthcoming year.
+The company has an extensive pipeline of future works and the directors are confident that the company will continue to be profitable in the forthcoming year.
+Furthermore, with all COIVD 19 restrictions now lifted and the company's level of activity for the year ended 31 December 2022 being significantly greater than previous years the directors are confident there will be no further effects.